nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/use-nuxeo-api-playground-to-discover-the-api.md

 ![]({{file name='playground_resources_endpoints_section.png'}} ?w=300,h=111,border=true)

-Depending on the endpoint, you can do GET, PUT, POST or DELETE calls to read, <span>update,</span> create and delete documents.
+Depending on the endpoint, you can do GET, PUT, POST or DELETE calls to read, update, create and delete documents.

 1. Click on the resource endpoint you want to work on and then on the call you want to make.
 2. Fill in the Parameters form.